stacks-network/stacks-core/docs/signer-flows.md

 `ConnectivityIssues` when the lookup itself errored rather than answering; the v2 `check_proposal` path returns `InvalidParentBlock`.

-The check also writes: when the node's tenure tip is a block in the signer DB that is not yet `GloballyAccepted`, it is marked so (where the state transition is permitted; a `GloballyRejected` row stays as it is) and `signed_group` is filled with the current time if it was still empty (an existing timestamp is kept), which pins the tenure for the state machine (section 8).
+The check also writes: a node tenure tip that the signer DB holds but not yet as `GloballyAccepted` is marked so where the transition is allowed, and its `signed_group` is filled if empty, which pins the tenure for the state machine (section 8).

 Two things belong to the proposal path only and are **not** re-run at validate-ok or at signing: